briandav22/topint/readme.md

 ## Data Returned

-There is a **dictionary_of_devices** that is set up in this file.
-That will hold all of that data, for now the script just prints that out at the end, but a flask app could be a potential endpoint that is hit at regular intervals to send the data back as JSON.

-## Data output
+The data is stored in two variables shown below.
+One is a standard python dictionary, the other uses the pytel library to make viewing and editing the data easier.

+The variable names are:

+**dictionary_of_devices**

+**scrutinizer_table_petl**

+## Output as Dictionary
 ```json
 {"PLXRCORE-R1.plxr.local": {
     "time": "2019-11-25 10:44",